astropy/astropy/docs/modeling/predef_models2D.rst

   a Sersic profile with an effective half-light radius, rotation, and Sersic index

+- :class:`~astropy.modeling.functional_models.GeneralSersic2D` model
+  computes a generalized Sersic profile with an effective half-light radius, rotation, Sersic index, and a parameter to control the shape of the isophotes (e.g., boxy or disky)

 - :class:`~astropy.modeling.functional_models.TrapezoidDisk2D` model
   computes a disk with a radius and slope